-The official address is:
+The official address of Brighton racecourse is:

 How To Get To Brighton Racecourse

-- By foot or car – Brighton Racecourse is just a mile from the town centre, so there’s not far to travel once you’ve made it there.
+- By foot or car – Brighton racecourse is just a mile from the town centre, so there’s not far to travel once you’ve made it there.
 Car parking is all free.
-Details for your sat nav are Freshfield Road, Brighton, East Sussex, BN2 9XZ.
+Details for your sat nav are Freshfield Road, Brighton, East Sussex, BN2 9XZ

 - By train – rail services run to Brighton from London Bridge, Kings Cross, Victoria, Eastbourne, Lewes, Hastings, Portsmouth and Worthing.
 From the station, you can walk, or take a taxi.
 For large events and race days, shuttle buses are available.
 Similarly, coaches and other bus services also run scheduled to coincide with racecourse events.

-- By air – helicopters may land at Brighton Racecourse if arranged in advance.
+- By air – helicopters may land at Brighton racecourse if arranged in advance.
 Gatwick is 30 mins away by train for international visitors.

 Hotels Near Brighton Racecourse

-The Studio at Bernard Road is just three minutes’ walk away and makes for an easy stay, and Brighton Freedom Glamping is just five minutes in the other direction.
-There’s also a caravan and motorhome club in walking distance from the course.
+The Studio at Bernard Road is just three minute’s walk away and makes for an easy stay, and Brighton Freedom Glamping is just five minutes in the other direction.
+There’s also a caravan and motorhome club within walking distance from the course.